-This article delves into important areas of payroll cycle management in Singapore, such as compliance requirements and best practices.
-It discusses CPF contributions, the Skills Development Levy, tax duties, payroll cycle types, and HR’s role in administering payroll.
+So, because of that, this article delves into important areas of payroll cycle management in Singapore, such as compliance requirements and best practices.
+It talks about payroll contribution, Skills Development Levy, taxes, types of payroll cycles, and HR’s responsibility in handling payroll.

 - A payroll cycle is the fixed, recurring schedule that a company follows to calculate and distribute wages to its team.
 Whether it runs weekly or monthly, this cycle ensures every employee receives their pay on a predictable date.